Mindfulness for Fear: A Practical Guide

 Mindfulness for fear examples

-Before a difficult conversation, mindfulness might mean feeling both feet on the floor, noticing the urge to rehearse, and taking one slower breath before speaking.
+Before a difficult conversation, mindfulness might mean noticing cold fingertips, catching the urge to rehearse every sentence, and using a Three-Breath Reset before speaking.
 You still have the conversation.
 You just enter it with more contact.

 At night, fear may show up as future scenes looping in the dark.
 A short practice can shift attention to the mattress, the blanket weight, and one sound in the room.
 If sleep is the main issue, meditation for sleep may be a better fit.